 #5: Picture Prompt

 Unless your students are absolute beginners, it’s likely that they already know many Christmas words.
+This is often the case for most holidays.
 If this is the case, it can be helpful to get them to activate their prior knowledge before teaching them new things.

 One way to do this is to show a picture filled with Christmasy things.
 Then, depending on the level of the students, they can do various things.
 One thing is to simply shout out words of what they see.
 Or, they can make sentences using them.
 For example, “Santa is sneaking down the chimney.”
 Or, even more advanced students can talk with a partner about what they see and if it reminds them of anything in their own lives.